systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/example-data.md

 ### **Finance256** – BioLayout File (.layout)

-Example graph file provided by the University of Florida sparse matrix collection.
+Example graph file provided by the SuiteSparse Matrix Collection [formerly the University of Florida Sparse Matrix Collection] (https://sparse.tamu.edu/about).
 This collection is used to test the layout capabilities of a variety of graph layout algorithms.
 The collection is designed to be particularly difficult for a stable optimum layout to be found.
 This graph is particularly large!

 [Download Finance256]({{ site.url }}/datasets/finance256.layout)